Davvi guovddážis - Focus on the North

 With this project, SUAS and its partners seek to transform the teaching of Sámi language and improve the quality by innovative use of digital tools and media.
 The project is a step towards strengthening teacher education in digital teaching and learning.
-The project focuses on teacher education and practice schools, including both students and staff.
+The project focuses on

 Online courses about Sámi education and ICT will be developed.
 These online courses will be offered to the partner institutions.
 The plan is to jointly develop and provide new e-learning courses for the students of participating higher education and secondary education institutions.
 The objective of these courses is to promote students’ digital competences, media literacy and cultural interaction.
 During the project, new e-learning courses will be designed, implemented and evaluated through research.

 The project will organize in-service teacher education for primary and high school teachers about digital learning and Sámi cultural perspectives.
 The project will concentrate on programming and gaming, as programming can empower indigenous students to develop different kinds of materials which are currently lacking.
 The project partners are the practice schools in Kautokeino and Utsjoki and the Centre for Media Pedagogy at the University of Lapland’s Faculty of Education.